-We agree that we must reach the culture in a relevant way, a way with which they are familiar, but we must also make sure that we do not compromise the revealed Word of God, and we must not let the revealed truth of God's Word be subjugated to cultural or personal pressures.
+We agree that we must reach the culture in a relevant way, a way with which they are familiar, but we must also make sure that we do not compromise the revealed word of God and we must not let the revealed truth of God's Word be subjugated to cultural or personal pressures.

 To repeat my oversimplification, postmodernism is relativism.
-Postmodernism is a reaction against the logical truth structures of modern thought that gave us absolute propositions about nature, time, space, mathematics, knowability, repeatability of experimentation, predictability, etc. As modernism developed the sciences, technology, and medicine, it has helped to produce a comfortable and predictable society--wherein people tend to become complacent, comfortable, and predictable.
+Postmodernism is a reaction against the logical truth structures of modern thought that gave us absolute propositions about nature, time, space, mathematics, knowability, repeatability of experimentation, predictability, etc. As modernism developed the sciences, technology, and medicine, it has helped to produce a comfortable and predictable society -- wherein people tend to become complacent, comfortable, and predictable.
 But there are always people who ask questions rather than blindly follow the status quo.
-They look for different ways of expression, different interpretations of truth, teach the idea that truth is not necessarily absolute and that reality can be reinterpreted.
+They look for different ways of expression, different interpretations of truth, teach the idea that truth is not necessarily absolute, and that reality can be reinterpreted.
 It is within the postmodern context that the Emerging Churches are seeking to work.

-It is a difficult venture to try to reach the hearts and minds of those who are less open to absolutes than previous generations.
-So, instead of absolute truth propositions, Emerging Churches tend to focus on relationships, expressiveness, and new ways of trying to reach God.
+It is a difficult venture to try and reach the hearts and minds of those who are less open to absolutes than previous generations.
+So, Instead of absolute truth propositions, Emerging Churches tend to focus on relationships, expressiveness, and new ways of trying to reach God.
 Is it good?
 Yes and no. It is good only so far as it is consistent with Scripture.
 It is bad whenever it deviates from it.

 This article is also available in: Español